Luisblanco77/Luisblanco77/README.md

 - 👋 Hi, I’m @Luisblanco77 Medical Doctor and Computer Science student.
-- 👀 I’m interested in frontend, fullstack and data science, passionate about medicine and coding.
+- 👀 I’m interested in frontend, backend, fullstack and data science, passionate about medicine and coding.
 - 🌱 Python, SQL, Java, HTML, CSS, Javascript.
 - 💞️ I’m looking for a job in programming, fast learner, cool guy and responsible.
 - 📫 How to reach me ... nandoblancocr@gmail.com